A Personal Conversation With IWC Ambassador And Now Five Time F1 World Champion Lewis Hamilton

 Before winning his fifth championship, Watchonista had the opportunity to sit down with F1 legend Lewis Hamilton.
 We discussed racing, watches, and how Hamilton keeps consistency on-track and off.

-I first saw Lewis Hamilton race during the 2007 United States Grand Prix.
-On a warm June afternoon, Hamilton outpaced his then teammate Fernando Alonso to capture his second win in Formula 1.
-Little did any of those in attendance that day know that we were witnessing the promising start of a career that, in just over a decade, has resulted in 71 wins and now Five F1 World Championships.
+I first saw Lewis Hamilton race in the 2007 United States Grand Prix at the Indianapolis Motor Speedway during his rookie season.
+Yet, even eleven years later, I can still vividly recall how Hamilton outpaced his then teammate Fernando Alonso to gain his second win in Formula One.
+It was an impressive showing, to be sure, but little did any of us know, we were witnessing the start of a career that, in just over a decade, would result in 71 wins and now five F1 World Championships.

-Hamilton is no doubt a polarizing figure, he lives his life off the track perhaps just as fast as he races on the track.
-With a multitude of businesses, ambassadorships, and commitments, it's remarkable that Hamilton can maintain such consistency in whatever he does.
-Hamilton no doubt has a great team around him, but his focus and determination on track cannot be questioned.
-Hamilton also has a unique backstory, which perhaps is too complicated to go into detail here.
-I invite you to watch Bryant Gumbel’s 2017 segment on Hamilton which gave me an entirely new perspective on the driver.
+Hamilton is no doubt a polarizing figure.
+He lives his life off the track, perhaps, just as fast as he races on the track.
+And considering his multitude of businesses, ambassadorships, and commitments, it’s remarkable that Hamilton can maintain such consistency in whatever he does.
+No doubt Hamilton has a great team around him, but it is equally true that his on-the track focus and determination cannot be in question.

 Interview with Lewis Hamilton

-Before the start of the 2018 United States Grand Prix, IWC hosted an intimate dinner with invited press and retailers.
+Before the start of the 2018 United States Grand Prix, IWC hosted an intimate dinner for invited press and retailers.
 Hamilton graciously stopped by the soiree and made a point to interact with each of the guests personally.
-He took wrist shots which he shared to his 1.7 million Instagram followers and made it a point to ask personal questions to each of us in attendance.
+He took wrist shots, which he shared with his 1.7 million Instagram followers, and made it a point to have personal conversations with each of us.

 I also had the opportunity to sit down with Hamilton for an interview.
-For a man who continually has to face media scrutiny on track and off, Hamilton was cool as a cucumber.
-For our conversation, nothing was off limits, and Hamilton was warm, intelligent, and most notably calm throughout.
+Nothing was off-limits in our conversation.
+And I must say that, for a man who continually faces media scrutiny, both on and off the track, Hamilton was friendly, intelligent, and cool as a cucumber.
 I hope you enjoy.

-Josh Shanks: So Lewis, It’s an absolute honor to meet you.
+Josh Shanks: Lewis, it’s an absolute honor to meet you.
 I’m a racing nut at heart, but I write about watches by day, so this is really cool for me.

 Lewis Hamilton: Thank you for having me.

-JS: We are here in Austin today.
-You've had great success here (Hamilton has won the race five times), great success in the US market.
-What for you is so special about Austin and the US market?
+JS: You’ve had great success here in Austin – winning the US Grand Prix five times – and great success in the US market.
+What, for you, is so special about Austin and the US market?

-LH: I grew up dreaming of coming to the US, from watching movies and seeing New York City, Los Angeles, and Washington DC.
-I always dreamed of one day coming to visit the place.
-Always dreamed about coming to the US.
+LH: I grew up dreaming of coming to the US.
+From watching movies and seeing New York City, Los Angeles, and Washington DC, I always dreamed of one day coming to visit the place.
+I always dreamed about coming to the US.
 And actually, when I did come, I fell in love with the place.
-When I came out here, my first race was in 2007, Indianapolis, which was incredible.
+When I came out here, my first race was in 2007, in Indianapolis, which was incredible.

 And it’s a big market actually for me here.
-I have to say I think they (Americans) like my story.
+I have to say I think [Americans] like my story.
 Americans like these kinds of stories.
-I mean, look at how many movies there are about inspirational stories about coming from nothing?
+I mean, look at how many movies there are about inspirational stories about coming from nothing.

-JS: I saw the Bryant Gumbel documentary, and it was phenomenal.
+JS: I saw the Bryant Gumbel documentary from 2017, and it was phenomenal.
 I had no idea of your background.

 JS: Switching to watches, from your perspective, how did the IWC partnership come about?

 LH: When I signed with the team in 2013, IWC was already a partner.
-So, when I joined Mercedes, they asked me, "are you into watches?"
+So, when I joined Mercedes, they asked me, “Are you into watches?”
 And I said I love watches.
-And then so I got to do something with IWC.
+And then I got to do something with IWC.
 Afterward, I went to Schaffhausen.
 I went to see how watches are made.
 I am really interested in how things are produced in general.
-The manufacturing process of anything and everything.
-So to go back in the background and see how long it takes to develop a watch, how many pieces, for example, are in a watch, that blew my mind.
-From that visit, it actually fired up for me, even more, my love for watches.
-Because naturally, I always had watches, but I hadn't yet realized how much work had gone into making them.
+So to go behind-the-scenes and see how long it takes to develop a watch – how many pieces, for example, are in a watch – that blew my mind.
+From that visit, it actually fired up my love for watches even more.
+Because naturally, I always had watches, but I hadn’t yet realized how much work had gone into making them.

 JS: That was going to be my next question.
 What was your first nice watch?

-LH: Honestly, my first nice watch was a 19-pound watch that I got basically when I was in high school - senior school.
+LH: Honestly, my first nice watch was a £19 watch that I got when I was in high school.
 And bloody everybody wore the exact same clothing, and I hated my uniform.
-I hated it.
 But I wanted a watch.
-A lot of friends had these watches, and I wanted a watch that looked classic, so I went to a shop and bought this one for 19 pounds.
+A lot of friends had these watches, and I wanted a watch that looked classic, so I went to a shop and bought this one for £19.

-It had a fake leather strap, and it was silver on the sides and gold, I think it was a rose gold bezel with a blue face.
+It had a fake leather strap, and it was silver on the sides and gold – I think it was a rose gold bezel with a blue face.
 And it looked elegant.
-So I walked around school with it with my sleeve up and everything, and I felt very proud.
+So I walked around school with it on and my sleeve up and everything.
+I felt very proud.

-JS: So racing and timekeeping are linked, but how do you maintain such consistency day in and day out?
+JS: As we know, racing and timekeeping are linked, but how do you maintain such consistency day in and day out?
 How do you stay so consistent?

 LH: Oh jeez, you know, it just comes down to practice.
 I mean, I’ve been doing this since I was eight years old.
 I mean, I’ve been in Formula 1 since forever.
 I think it’s just been trial and error.
 Practice and practice and focus.
 And the focus is the key.
 Staying focused and not being distracted by all the fracas that’s going on around you.

-There’s so much going on so finding the balance within yourself is important.
-How I do that I can’t tell you because it’s different for everyone.
+There’s so much going on, so finding the balance within yourself is important.
+How I do that, I can’t tell you, because it’s different for everyone.
 But it’s been about making sure that I have the right people around and making sure that I don’t spread myself too thin.
-And making sure that I am happy, that I am enjoying myself and doing things I want to do as opposed to doing things that I’m being told to do.
+Making sure that I am happy, enjoying myself, and doing things I want to do, as opposed to things that I’m told to do.

-And, you know, it’s just finding the right balance.
-So I get to work with this great team, and I love driving, so that's easy and it's something I want to do.
-Small things like signing a hundred helmets are not necessarily something that I really want to do, but it's part of the process, and at least all of these things are geared towards to me getting into my car so…
+It’s just finding the right balance.
+So I get to work with this great team, and I love driving.
+So that’s easy, and it’s something I want to do.
+Small things like signing a hundred helmets are not necessarily something that I really want to do, but it’s part of the process, and at least all of these things are geared towards to me getting into my car.

-JS: I guess my last question is, I grew up in Indiana, so I grew up around racing.
-So this is something that has always interested me.
-I know you’re deeply rooted in F1, but have you ever looked at other series (like NASCAR and IndyCar) and thought, oh, that could be cool to do one day?
+JS: I grew up in Indiana and grew up around racing, so my last question is something that has always interested me.
+I know you’re deeply rooted in F1, but have you ever looked at other series like NASCAR and IndyCar and thought, “Oh, that could be cool to do one day”?

-LH: Honestly, and it sucks, I know it sucks to hear this, but I have never had any desire to drive any other sport.
-And still today, I see IndyCar, which is fast and seeing NASCAR which always looks cool, and I drove the car (a NASCAR), and I enjoyed it.
+LH: Honestly – and I know it sucks to hear this – but I have never had any desire to drive any other sport.
+And still today, I see IndyCar, which is fast, and I see NASCAR, which always looks cool, and I’ve driven [a NASCAR] and enjoyed it.
 I love rally cars, so If I were going to do another driving thing, maybe it would be rally.
-I think rally is super-cool, but it's not particularly well known.
+I think rally is super-cool, but it’s not particularly well known.
 I love Moto GP, and I love bikes.

 So, if I were going to do anything, it would be bikes.
-But I'm probably too old to do that.
-I think when you’re younger you’re more bounce-proof, and the older you get, you’re not so much.
-So I missed the boat on that one, but I think I am always going to be driving, I’m always going to be doing something, but I don’t think on a competitive level.
-So I might still get to go to a NASCAR race and go out in one of the cars and just enjoy it while I’m here, but it’s hard to say, I really can’t tell you where I’m going to be in five or ten years.
-But what I do know is that I am going to miss racing, I imagine a ridiculous amount since I've been doing this since I was eight.
-So when I’m not competing, it’s going to be… I’m not looking forward to that part.
-And the thing is, I am super competitive, so if I’m not competing I don’t know, at the moment I feel like I won’t be living, but I’ve got some time yet.
+But I’m probably too old to do that.
+I think, when you’re younger, you’re more bounce-proof, and the older you get, you’re not so much.
+I missed the boat on that one, but I think I am always going to be driving, I’m always going to be doing something, but I don’t think on a competitive level.
+So I might still get to go to a NASCAR race and go out in one of the cars and just enjoy it while I’m here, but it’s hard to say.
+I really can’t tell you where I’m going to be in five or ten years.
+But what I do know is that I am going to miss racing a ridiculous amount.
+So when I’m not competing, it’s going to be – I’m not looking forward to that part.
+And the thing is, I am super competitive, so if I’m not competing, I don’t know.
+At the moment, I feel like I won’t be living, but I’ve got some time yet.